CMPT276/TheRedditing/src/TheReditting/README.md

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems:
+Note: you will need to install postgresql as well as the heroku cli before running 'bundle install'

 ```
 $ bundle install